 Best Budget Hotel: Turquoise and Magenta Apartment This is a fantastic studio apartment in the vibrant Studentski Grad area, is set within the Studentski Grad district in Sofia, close to Sofia Ring Mall, American Embassy Sofia.🔍FIND BEST HOTELS IN STUDENTSKI GRAD

-Located within walking distance from downtown Sofia, Oborishte is a small neighborhood and is almost part of the city center.
+Located within walking distance from downtown Sofia, Oborishte is a small neighborhood and is almost part of the center.
 It is often considered one of the quietest and safest areas in Sofia, which makes it very popular as a place to stay.

 If you are a fan of theater and cinema, here you can find the National Opera, Sofia Drama Theater, Puppet Theater, and the House of Cinema and Theater.
-One of the most famous landmarks in this location is the monument of Vasil Levski (one of the greatest Bulgarian heroes), the Doctor’s Garden, Zaimov Park, and the National Museum of Military History.
+Some of the most famous landmarks in this location are the monument of Vasil Levski (one of the greatest Bulgarian heroes), the Doctor’s Garden, Zaimov Park, and the National Museum of Military History.

 The hotels and restaurants in this area are quite nice and affordable.
 Oborishte is suitable for solo travelers, couples, families with kids, budget travelers, and first-time visitors.

-- Best Luxury Hotel: Arena Di Serdica Hotel is located in the heart of the city and is an excellent choice for business and cultural trips.
-The hotel is steps away from main administrative, financial and shopping district, as well as the cultural and historical sights.
+Best Luxury Hotel: Arena Di Serdica Hotel is located in the heart of the city and is an excellent choice for business and cultural trips.
+The hotel is steps away from the main administrative, financial, and shopping district, as well as the cultural and historical sights.
 The Hotel is easily accessible from Sofia International Airport (10 km) and the Central Railway station (4 km).

-- Best Budget Hotel: Hotel Lion Sofia is located in the centre of Sofia, just steps away from the Lavov Most Metro Station and a few minutes’ walk from Alexander Nevski Cathedral and the Vitosha shopping boulevard.
-Guests can benefit from the business corner equipped with a PC, copier, fax and internet access.🔍FIND BEST HOTELS IN OBORISHTE
+Best Budget Hotel: Hotel Lion Sofia is located in the center of Sofia, just steps away from the Lavrov Most Metro Station and a few minutes’ walk from Alexander Nevski Cathedral and the Vitosha shopping boulevard.
+Guests can benefit from the business corner equipped with a PC, copier, fax, and internet access.🔍FIND BEST HOTELS IN OBORISHTE

 Lyuben Karavelov Street is in the central part of Sofia.
-It connects two of the most popular places, Orlov Most, and the National Palace of Culture / NDK /.
+This upper-class neighborhood connects two of the most popular places, Orlov Most, and the National Palace of Culture / NDK /.

 This location is very communicative and offers many nice places you can stay in.
-It also provides visitors nice cafes and shops and very good middle-class restaurants.
-This area of Sofia is considered one of the safest places because here are the embassies of several European countries.
+It also provides visitors with nice cafes and shops and very good middle-class restaurants.
+This area of Sofia is considered one of the safest places because there are the embassies of several European countries.

 Suitable for solo visitors, budget visitors, families with kids, couples, first-time visitors, and tourists.
 Some of the sights you can see are the Knyazheska Gradina, the Mausoleum of Prince Battenberg, and the Baroque buildings on Orlov Most.

 Where to Stay in Sofia – Lyuben Karavelov: Sunny studio on ulica Lyuben Karavelov

 Sofia Airport District has located 10 km from the city center.
 Although on the outskirts of Sofia, this is one of the busiest areas, with thousands of people passing by every day.
 One of the most important connections in Sofia is between the airport and the center.

-Sofia Airport is the only passenger airport in the Bulgarian capital.
+Sofia Airport is the only passenger airport in the capital of Bulgaria.
 This district is one of the noisiest and most communicative areas in Sofia.
 Hotels and restaurants range from low to high class, with most of them in the middle-class category.

 Sofia Airport District is suitable for solo travelers, budget travelers, tourists.
-You can take a walk in Business Park Sofia or go to Mladost where you will find malls, cafes, and social hotspots.
+You can take a walk in Business Park Sofia or go to Mladost where you will find malls, coffee shops, and social hotspots.

-- Best Luxury Hotel: Best Western Premier Sofia Airport Hotel is a mordern 4-star hotel, located in a new business district, only 750 m away by car from Sofia International Airport Terminal.
+Best Luxury Hotel: Best Western Premier Sofia Airport Hotel is a modern 4-star hotel, located in a new business district, only 750 m away by car from Sofia International Airport Terminal.
 The hotel offers room service by a robot.
-The hotel provides two-way complimentary scheduled Airport Shuttle which is available to book upon request.
+The hotel provides a two-way complimentary scheduled Airport Shuttle which is available to book upon request.

-- Best Budget Hotel: Flower home & Private parking included Nice modern and clean apartament close to The Mall shopping centre.Good access by the public transport.The metro Station InterExpo is within a 10min walk.🔍FIND BEST HOTELS IN SOFIA AIRPORT
+Best Budget Hotel: Flower home & Private parking included Nice modern and clean apartment close to The Mall shopping centre.Good access by the public transport.The metro Station InterExpo is within a 10min walk.🔍FIND BEST HOTELS IN SOFIA AIRPORT